CalebLehman/dotfiles/README.md

 branches are on the remote, they should be maintained on a per-machine basis.
 Obviously, there is a significant possibility I have to update this machine-specific-configuration-strategy in the future.

+## WSL

+This branch has additional configuartions specific to my Windows Subsystem for Linux setup.
+Changes from the `master` dotfiles include:

+  * Setting the `DISPLAY` environment variable
+  * Setting the `BROWSER` environment variable